-“How to Build Bipartisan Trust in Fact-Checking Sites: The Effects of Asymmetric Coverage on Source Credibility” (Job Market Paper, Under Review)
+“The Objectivity Dilemma in Delivering Facts: The Effects of Asymmetric Coverage on Source Credibility” (Job Market Paper, Under Review)

-Center for Political Studies Blog, "Could Balanced Coverage Improve Public Trust in Fact-Checking Sites?"
+U-M Center for Political Studies Blog, "Could Balanced Coverage Improve Public Trust in Fact-Checking Sites?"
 (Oct 17, 2022)

-Theme 2: The Role of Shared Experiences and Emotions
+The Role of Shared Experiences and Emotions

-Theme 3: Improving Measurement and Inferences
+Measurement and Inferences for Social Science

 “What Can We Learn from Social Science’s Steroid Era?
 A Proposal to Reinterpret Fifty Years of Statistical Significance Claims” with Nicolás Idrobo, Arthur Lupia, and Rocío Titiunik. (working paper available upon request)